pierre-rouleau/pel/README.rst

                                  PEL depends on `use-package`_ which depends on `bind-key`_.

-pel-use-bm                     Activates and enable use of the bm_ package, which provides
+pel-use-bm                     Activates and enable use of the bm_ package, which provides   Yes, from MELPA_
                                visible bookmarks.
 When enabled, PEL provides some key bindings for it.